gioblu/PJON/README.md

 ```

 ## Receive data
-We will now define a static void function that will be called if a correct message will be received.
-This function receives 3 parameters, the sender id, the message length and its content:
+Now define a `static void function` that will be called if a correct message will be received.
+This function receives 3 parameters: the sender id, the message length and its content.

 ```cpp
 static void receiver_function(uint8_t sender_id, uint8_t length, uint8_t *payload) {